Skip to main content

 The caveat is ecosystem commitment.
 These filters only work with Waterdrop pitchers, which are a smaller brand with less retail presence than Brita or PUR.
 The NSF certification is limited to 42 and 372 (lead-free materials), without NSF 53 or 401 certification for health-effects contaminant reduction.
 The PFAS reduction capability, while real, is not yet backed by the same third-party certification rigor as NSF 53.

 For users willing to invest in the Waterdrop pitcher ecosystem, the long-term economics are compelling.
-Three filters at $33.99 provide 600 gallons of filtration — enough for many households to go an entire year.
+A 3-pack provides 600 gallons of filtration — enough for many households to go an entire year.
 The PFAS reduction is a meaningful differentiator that no other pitcher filter in our lineup matches at this price point.

 Pros: